Hoa-Itsme/RS_AI_Class_2025/index.md

 [W5: User Interface and Experience](Assignments/Week5.md) | [Accept the W5 assignment and Submit](https://classroom.github.com/a/cu988C4m)

+[W6: Advanced Data Manipulation and Integration] | [Accept the W6 assignment and Submit](https://classroom.github.com/a/WxoOwHCC)

 ## Check your midterm grade
 [Check your grade](https://classroom.github.com/a/zOjSlVz-)